erikandersen-pariveda/antennae/trunk/Antennae/templates/README.txt

 # WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ################################################################

 This directory contains skeleton projects that can be used to jump start using Antennae.
 The steps are:

 1) Make a copy of the desired folder

-2) Adjust the source and project names in the build.xml files
+2) Adjust the source code and project names in the build.xml files

 SampleApplication is for creating a Flex Application (.swf).

 SampleLibrary is for creating a Flex Library (.swc).

-SampleProject is for creating a project that includes both a Flex Library
+SampleProject is for creating a project that includes both a Flex
-	and a Flex Application, to demonstrate inter project dependencies.
+	Library and a Flex Application, to demonstrate inter project dependencies.

 SampleTestApplication is for creating a FlexUnit Application.
+This
-	This includes automatic TestSuite generation and command line execution.
+	includes automatic TestSuite generation and command line execution.